Local Project Manager

 root: ~/Projects/myapp

-# Long-running services — started with lpm start
+# Long-running services — started from the app

 services: